LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

     "Run With >", you will see your custom mode name to select!

 Try it!

+.. index:: Xamarin Studio; combined with command line execution command line; execution combined with Xamarin Studio editing

+An alternative when you want to use command line parameters repeatedly is

+  #.
+Use Xamarin Studio for editing and compiling.
+     To compile but not run, the command is **Build** rather than **Run**.
+  #.
+Meanwhile keep a console/terminal
+     window open in the :file:`Debug` directory, and enter execution commands there, including the command line parameters actually on the command line!
+     Even if you have a long set of parameters, you can easily run your
+     program multiple times with the same parameters by just pressing the up arrow key in the terminal when you see the next command line prompt, taking you back to the previous command
+     (or keep going back several commands).
+This is also convenient if you want to slightly edit the parameters: you can edit a line that you redisplay from your command history.
+  #.
+Do not close this window until you are done with your session of executing
+     from the command line.
+By using the same terminal window, you also save the history of all your runs.
+You can scroll the window up to see past executions.

+If one run leads you to go back and fix a bug, go back to step one to build the program again, and continue executing in the same terminal window.

 .. index:: string; Split
    Split method for strings